Pennsylvania Department of Health

 Observations:

-Based on a review of nurse staffing and staff interview, it was determined that the facility failed to ensure the minimum licensed practical nurse staff to resident ratio was provided on each shift for two shifts out of 21 reviewed.
+Based on a review of nurse staffing and staff interview, it was determined the facility failed to ensure the minimum licensed practical nurse ratio to resident was provided on each shift for 10 shifts out of 42 shifts reviewed.

 Findings include:

-The facility will provide a staffing ratio of one Licensed Practical Nurse per 25 residents on day shift, one Licensed Practical Nurse to 30 residents on evening shift, and one Licensed Practical Nurse per 40residents on overnight shift.
+The facility will provide a staffing ratio of one Licensed Practical Nurse per twenty-five residents on day shift, one Licensed Practical Nurse to thirty residents on evening shift, and one Licensed Practical Nurse per forty residents on overnight shift.

 All facility residents have the potential to be affected by this practice.

-The facility has implemented staff incentives for current and new staff as well as reinforcing the facility call off policy to deter unnecessary call offs.
-We are also hiring additional PRN LPNs to help cover shifts when there are call offs or openings in the schedule.
-We will be using Indeed for advertisements of open positions, participating in career fairs as they are available, and giving sign on bonuses and/or referral bonuses to new hires and our staff.
-NHA or designee will educate staff on incentives and call off policy.
+The facility has implemented staff incentives for current and new staff as well as reinforcing the facility call-off policy to deter unnecessary call-offs.
+We will be using Indeed for advertisements of open positions, participating in career fairs as they are available, ADON or designee will educate staff on incentives and call off policy.

-Administrator/designee during weekday daily review of nursing schedules will audit to ensure License Practical Nurse ratios are maintained.
+Administrator/designee during weekday daily review of nursing schedules will audit to ensure that at least required minimum LPN ratios are maintained.
 The results of these audits will be discussed at the facility QAPI meeting monthly for further review and recommendations.

 Back to County Map